replicatedhq/replicated-field-labs/lab1-kots/lab1-e2-adding-analyzers/README.md

 Again, nothing here is all the useful to us, but next we'll dig into the logs by navigating to the file inspector tab.
 We can use the line-level deep linking in the UI to highlight and share specific errors and log lines.

+**Exercise** navigate to `cluster-info/cluster_version.json`, and determine the version of Kubernetes that is running on the server side.
+Test the line-level linking by copying the URL into a new tab.
+Then, in chat, to send the same link to another lab participant and ensure they can access the line in your bundle.

 ![bundle-line-links](./img/bundle-line-links.png)

 Note that as you click line numbers in the gutter, the URL changes.

 <div align="center"><blockquote><h3>Once a bundle has been uploaded to the vendor console, use deep-linking to collaborate on the diagnosis with your team.</h3></blockquote></div>

-**Exercise** navigate to `cluster-info/cluster_version.json`, and determine the version of Kubernetes that is running on the server side.
-Test the line-level linking by copying the URL into a new tab.
-Then, send the same link to another lab participant and ensure they can access the line in your bundle.

 These links can be attached to a support ticket, shared in slack, etc.